Pence to rally with Kemp in Georgia in break with Trump

 “Elections are about the future,” Pence said in March.
 “My fellow Republicans, we can only win if we are united around an optimistic vision for the future based on our highest values.
 We cannot win by fighting yesterday’s battles, or by relitigating the past.”

-A Trump spokesperson did not immediately respond to a request for comment on Pence’s plans.
-But Trump this week panned a trio of current and former Republican governors, including New Jersey’s Chris Christie, as “RINOs” — or “Republicans in Name Only” — for supporting Kemp.
-“That tells you all you need to know about what you are getting in Georgia—just a continuation of bad elections and a real RINO if you vote for Brian Kemp,” Trump said.
+Earlier this week, Trump had said their support “tells you all you need to know about what you are getting in Georgia—just a continuation of bad elections and a real RINO if you vote for Brian Kemp.”

 “Maybe the “R” in RINO really stands for re-elected,” Christie quipped back.